AMICO galaxy clusters in KiDS-1000: Splashback radius from weak lensing and cluster-galaxy correlation function: Cluster--galaxy correlation model

 where $n(z_{\rm g})$ is the galaxy redshift probability density function.
 In Eq.\ \eqref{eq:test2}, the Jacobian arising from the change of variable is absorbed into the definition of $n(z_{\rm g})$, namely

 Substituting Eq.\ \eqref{eq:test0} into Eq.\ \eqref{eq:test2}, we obtain

 where $\langle b_{\rm g}\rangle$ is the galaxy bias averaged along the line of sight.
 With this approximation, we assume that $b_{\rm g}$ varies slowly along the line of sight, and that $b_{\rm g}$ does not depend on the projected separation $R$.
-These assumptions are motivated by the limited constraining power of our data on $b_{\rm g}$.\\ Throughout this section, we assumed that $\vec{x}$, $\vec{r}$, and $R$ are comoving distances.
+These assumptions are motivated by the limited constraining power of our data on $b_{\rm g}$.\\ At this point in our analysis, we assumed that $\vec{x}$, $\vec{r}$, and $R$ are comoving distances.
 Conversely, in our analysis we measured and modelled $w_{\rm cg}$ as a function of the physical projected separation from cluster centres.
 In this case, Eq.\ \eqref{eq:test3} takes the following form:

 where $z$ is the cluster redshift.
 The $(1+z)$ factor in the denominator accounts for the conversion from comoving to physical line-of-sight separation between the cluster and galaxies at the epoch of the cluster.